turingschool/front-end-curriculum/lessons/module-1/js-intro-to-unit-testing.md

 - `TDD` Test Driven Development / Design
 - `Assertion` An expression containing some testable logic
 - `Assertion Library` A package of assertion functionality.
-Usually distinct from a `Testing Framework`
+Usually distinct from a `Testing Framework`.
+Chai is an example.
-- `Testing Framework` A library that determines how tests are organized and executed
+- `Testing Framework` A library that determines how tests are organized and executed.
+Mocha is an example.
 - `Red/Green Testing` - a workflow for testing your code, in which we write *and* fail tests (red) before we write any implementation code to pass the test (green)
+- `Unit Test` A test that tests one function or one object in isolation to make sure that it behaves the way we were expecting it to behave
+- `Integration test` A test that tests the interaction between two units to make sure that they play together nicely and work the way we expect them to work.

 ## Part I: Strategies, Tools, and Functions